graphcore/examples/README.md

 * `tutorials/poplar` - A set of tutorials to introduce the Poplar graph programming framework and the PopLibs libraries.
 * `tutorials/pytorch` - A tutorial to introduce the PyTorch framework support for the IPU.
+* `tutorials/popvision` - A set of tutorials to introduce the PopVision libraries.

 The README files for the tutorials are best viewed on GitHub.